The Advertising Agency Survival Guide. 2022 “Recession” Version.

 - Some current clients have already reduced or canceled advertising and project spend.

-Advertising Agency Survival Strategies
+Advertising Agency Survival Guide Strategies

 I know what I am talking about.
 I’ve won and lost.
 My advertising agency survived the 2007-2008 recession.
-My $30 million VC funded digital business did not survive the 2001 dot-com bust.
+My $30 million VC funded ActiveBuddy digital business did not survive the 2001 dot-com bust.
 Don’t feel bad for me, Microsoft eventually bought our technology.

-Current Client Opportunities
+Existing Client Opportunities

 - Dial-up your position as a business and marketing strategy advisor.
-Talk to your clients about their issues – and help find market building ideas and opportunities.
+Talk to your clients about their issues – and help find market-building ideas and opportunities.
 Be a compassionate, valuable marketing guide.
 Be perceived as a friend and not a supplier that is focused on its revenues.
 A smart, knowledgeable “friend” will get listened to.
 1/3 of you can do this.

 - Think like a CFO.
 If a beloved client is having cash flow problems, work with them on payment terms.
 I know, easier said than done and potentially painful for you, but this is one way to maintain the relationship.
 To balance client needs with yours, consider providing advantages, like a discount for advance payments.